-The controls on these Milnor® washer-extractors are predominantly membrane push-buttons-some of which include indicator lights-and a keyswitch.
-Some of these controls serve different functions in the three operational modes of the machine.
-The function of each control in the normal, manual, and programming modes of this machine is described in detail in this document.
+The controls on these Milnor® washer-extractors include push-buttons, some of which include indicator lights.
+Some of these controls operate differently in the three machine modes.
+This document gives the function of each control in the different machine modes.